sailorjamoon/diabetes-prediction-ml/README.md

 > Machine learning models for early diabetes detection using the Pima Indians dataset.
 > Includes data cleaning, EDA, baseline models, hyperparameter tuning, and side-by-side comparison.

+## Project Overview

+This project applies predictive analytics to healthcare by building and comparing machine learning models for early diabetes detection.
+Using the Pima Indians Diabetes dataset, I demonstrate an end-to-end workflow: data preprocessing (handling invalid zeros via imputation), exploratory data analysis (EDA), baseline modeling, hyperparameter tuning, and performance evaluation with ROC and Precision–Recall curves.

+The results highlight important trade-offs:
+- **XGBoost (Tuned)** achieved the best ROC-AUC (0.818).
+- **Balanced Logistic Regression** achieved the highest Recall (0.704), making it more suitable in healthcare where identifying positive cases is critical.
+- **KNN (Tuned)** had the highest Accuracy (0.760), but lower recall compared to Logistic Regression.

+This project showcases not only technical ML skills (EDA, model training, tuning, evaluation) but also the **interpretation of model performance in a healthcare context**, where the balance between accuracy and recall matters for patient outcomes.

 **Goal:** Build and compare ML models to predict diabetes from clinical indicators (Pima Indians Dataset).
 **Highlights:** End-to-end pipeline (cleaning → EDA → baselines → tuning → comparison) with reproducible code.